py-mine/mcproto/docs/contributing/issue-guide.md

 ### Upgrade to latest version

 Chances are that the bug you discovered was already fixed in a subsequent version.
-Thus, before reporting an issue, ensure that you're running the [latest version](../installation/changelog.md) of mcproto.
+Thus, before reporting an issue, ensure that you're running the [latest version][changelog] of mcproto.

 !!! warning "Bug fixes are not backported"

     Please understand that only bugs that occur in the latest version of mcproto will be addressed.
 Also, to reduce duplicate efforts, fixes cannot be backported to earlier versions.

+    Please understand that only bugs that occur in the latest version will be addressed.
+Also, to reduce duplicate efforts, fixes cannot be backported to earlier versions, except as a hotfix to the latest version, diverging from the not yet finished features, even if already in the `main` branch.

+    Due to the nature of our [versioning], that might mean that if you require an older version of minecraft protocol, you might be stuck with an older, buggy version of this library.

 ### Search for existing issues

 It's possible that the issue you're having was already reported.
-Please take some time and search the existing issues in the GitHub repository for your problem.
+Please take some time and search the [existing issues][issue tracker] in the GitHub repository for your problem.
 If you do find an existing issue that matches the problem you're having, simply leave a :thumbsup: reaction instead (avoid commenting "I have this issue too" or similar, as that ultimately just clutters the discussion in that issue, but if you do think that you have something meaningful to add, please do).

 !!! note